mudasobwa/mudasobwa.github.io/_posts/2013-01-19-event-machine-nested.md

 Reactor is well-hooked (e. g. `EventMachine.add_shutdown_hook { puts «Exiting…» }`.)
 Asynchronous connection surely may be served on the fly.
 A documentation is, again, presented.
 Sometimes it is even clearly.

-But enough of righteousness.
+But let’s cease humdrum.

 ###Reaping a harvest

 While a task is limited to "request processing →  response," there is no problem.
 But what if we need to send the next query basing on the result of the previous one?
 Not to make a post too long, let us get right to the problem:

-####look up jabber-server for a Discovery component and then communicate with it asynchronously
+> __*look up jabber-server for a Discovery component and then communicate with it asynchronously*__

 We are to send a request to Discovery, to get a list of components, to ask each component for its capabilities.
 If the list of features is ours, perform our job.
 Gracefully quit, if it is not.